devskope/apollo-firesource/README.md

         ```javascript
         {
-          collectionId: string, // (required)
-          docId: string, // (required)
+          documentPath: string, // (required) path to document relative to documentBasePath

           // (optional)
           currentDocument: {
             exists: boolean,  // (optional) When set to true, the target document must exist.
 When set to false, the target document must not exist
             updateTime: string // (optional) Timestamp format: When set, the target document must exist and have been last updated at that time
           }
         }